Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/speed.rst

 When performing gradient accumulation, there is no need to perform grad synchronization during the accumulation phase.
 Setting ``sync_grad`` to ``False`` will block this synchronization and improve your training speed.

-:class:`~lightning.pytorch.core.optimizer.LightningOptimizer` provides a
+:class:`~lightning_pytorch.core.optimizer.LightningOptimizer` provides a
-:meth:`~lightning.pytorch.core.optimizer.LightningOptimizer.toggle_model` function as a :func:`contextlib.contextmanager` for advanced users.
+:meth:`~lightning_pytorch.core.optimizer.LightningOptimizer.toggle_model` function as a :func:`contextlib.contextmanager` for advanced users.

 Here is an example of an advanced use case: